allaboutapps/integresql/README.md

 A really good starting point to write your own integresql-client for a specific language can be found [here (go code)](https://github.com/allaboutapps/integresql-client-go/blob/master/client.go) and [here (godoc)](https://pkg.go.dev/github.com/allaboutapps/integresql-client-go?tab=doc).
 It's just RESTful JSON after all.

 First start IntegreSQL and leave it running in the background (your PostgreSQL template and test database pool will then always be warm).
-When you trigger your test command (e.g. `make test`), 1..n test runners/processes start in parallel.
+When you trigger your test command (e.g. `make test`), 1..n test runners/processes can start in parallel and get ready and isoloated test database from the pool (after the template database(s) was/were initialized).

 #### Once per test runner/process